-the maximum values obtained are higher than these obtained using unweighted CBR.
+Although the results sometimes decrease in DRS approach, it is important to remark that the maximum values obtained are higher than these obtained using unweighted CBR.
 The Sample Correlation obtains a similar classification accuracy to that obtained by DRS, but the results on average are worse than the results obtained using PRS approach.

-Table III shows the comparative using paired one-sided t-test on all weighting methods.
+Table 3 shows the comparative using paired one-sided t-test on all weighting methods.
 We have notice that the results obtained by PRS and DRS are similar to ReliefF, but the results on average are a bit higher.
 On the other hand, the results using CFS are worse for some datasets.
 The low percentage of CFS is due to the original nature of some datasets (i.e. multiplexer) or to the configuration selected in these experiments.

 In conclusion, PRS and DRS obtain different results because they follow a different policy to compute the relevance of attributes.
 PRS searches for the proportional appearance of a feature in the reducts and core, in this sense it maintains near all the features obtaining accurate weighting values.
 The number of features that PRS reduces is not as great as the DRS approach.
 On the other hand, DRS searches for the dependence in the representative knowledge.
-This policy produces a slow number of features than PRS.
+This policy produces a slower number of features than PRS.
 These two policies produce different behaviours.
 The first one, PRS, maintains better the prediction accuracy but reduces less the number of features.
 However, PRS treats insignificant features with small weight values.
-On the other hand, DRS behaviour produces as much as possible the number of features present in the data.
-This DRS behaviour produces that the prediction accuracy decreases in some data sets and obtains higher results in those that are non linear separable.
+On the other hand, DRS reduces as much as possible the number of features present in the data.
+Thus, DRS behaviour produces that the prediction accuracy decreases in some data sets and obtains higher results in those that are non linear separable.